 The Executive Board of Directors (EBoD) is the main policy-making body, ensuring coherence between international commodity strategies and regional programmes.
 The EBoD is also responsible for the overall implementation of the international policy and commodity strategy.
 It consists of the managing directors from each regional expertise center.
-The chair of the EBoD is the Executive Director of Solidaridad Network, Nico Roozen.
+The chair of the EBoD is the Executive Director of Solidaridad Network.
+Nico Roozen handed over his role of ED May 1st, 2019 to Jeroen Douglas.

-The members of the Solidaridad Executive Board of Directors in 2018 are: Shatadru Chattopadhayay (Asia), Mandla Nkomo (Southern Africa), Michaelyn Baur (Central America), Isaac Gyamfi (West Africa), Sebastian Teunissen (North America), Heske Verburg (Europe), Gonzalo la Cruz (South America), Karugu Macharia, replaced by Rachel Wanyoike per December 1st, 2018 (East and Central Africa) and Tsuebing Sin (China, the regional expertise center in China is no longer active).
+The members of the Solidaridad Executive Board of Directors in 2019 are: Shatadru Chattopadhayay (Asia), Mandla Nkomo (Southern Africa), Michaelyn Baur (Central America), Isaac Gyamfi (West Africa), Sebastian Teunissen, replaced by Rebecca Kaduru per August 16th, 2019 (North America), Heske Verburg (Europe), Gonzalo la Cruz (South America) and Rachel Wanyoike (East and Central Africa).